 Special Issue in Sensors: Sensors and Lab-on-a-Chip

-Authors are invited to contact the guest editors prior to submission if they are uncertain whether their work falls within the general scope of this Special Issue on "Biomedical Microfluidic Devices 2019".
+Authors are invited to contact the guest editors prior to submission if they are uncertain as to whether their work falls within the general scope of this Special Issue on “Biomedical Microfluidic Devices 2020”.

 Prof. Dr. Kwang W. Oh

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
 All submissions that pass pre-check are peer-reviewed.
 Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
 Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.